 - Try to Provide Some Kind of Compensation or Alternatives

 In conclusion, all organizations go through economic crises.
-Sometimes, companies resort to terminating the jobs of some employees in order to resolve this issue.
-This process can be an extremely difficult one, and many points need to be taken into consideration when deciding on which employees to terminate.
+Sometimes, companies resort to terminating the jobs of some employees in an attempt to overcome such crises.
+This process can be an extremely difficult one, and many points need to be taken into consideration when making these decisions.
 However, fear no more!
 It can be made easier by following the aforementioned tips.

 by Zaid Tabaza